-How to Get There: You’ll need to rent a car if you want to do Talkeeta in a day trip.
-Else you can also get there by Denali Star Train out of Anchorage and catch a train the next day back to Anchorage.
+How to Get There: You’ll need to rent a car if you want to do Talkeetna on a day trip.
+Otherwise, you can get there by Denali Star Train out of Anchorage and catch a train the next day back to Anchorage.

-10. Ride the Gondola at Alyeaska for Incredible Views – Summer or Winter
+10. Ride the Gondola at Alyeska for Incredible Views – Summer or Winter

 You can ride this in the summer, look for wildlife, and get off and do some hiking at the top enjoying the wildflowers and views.
 In the winter you can watch the skiers tackle the mountain.
-And no matter what time of year you go, you can grab a drink and food at the Bore Tide Deli and Bar and catch a great sunset .
-Be sure to visit the Roundhouse museum to learn about the mountain history.
+And no matter what time of year you go, you can grab a drink and food at the Bore Tide Deli and Bar and catch a great sunset.
+Be sure to visit the Roundhouse Museum to learn about the mountain’s history.

 What to Do in Anchorage

-If you prefer to stay closer to the city becuase maybe you only have a limited amount of time, or you don’t have transportation of your own, then check out all of these great things to do in Anchorage
+Day trips from Anchorage are great, but if you prefer to stay closer to the city center, because maybe you only have a limited amount of time, or you don’t have transportation of your own, then check out all of these great things to do in Anchorage.

-11. Photo Workshop To the Most Photogenic Just-Outside-of-Anchorage Destinations – Summer or Winter
+13. Photo Workshop to the Most Photogenic Just-Outside-of-Anchorage Destinations – Summer or Winter

 The tour took us to 3 different destinations outside of Anchorage I never would have found on my own and Jody gave us tutoring and guidance in each spot to get the most out of our sunset images.
 ‘Golden Hour’ (the best time to take photos when the sun is low to the horizon) turns into ‘Golden 3 Hours’ at these latitudes in Alaska so expect to be out for at least 4 to 5 hours shooting and enjoying the scenic spots.